Friday, June 19, 2015

 Dames

-Mary Furst is 14 years old, and both sisters are a mess, so none of them exactly qualifies as "dame"
+Mary Furst is 14 years old, and both sisters are a mess, so neither exactly qualifies as "dame"

 Blackouts